lanl-aea/waves/docs/tutorial_04_simulation_waves.rst

 :ref:`tutorial_partition_mesh_waves` that this file is one of the targets that is generated from :meth:`waves.builders.abaqus_journal` builder in the code pertaining to ``# Mesh``.

-The first set of highlighted lines will define a preliminary step to the actual analysis called a *datacheck*.
+The first set of highlighted lines will define an optional task called a *datacheck*.
 You can read the `Abaqus Standard/Explicit Execution`_ documentation :cite:`ABAQUS` for more details on running a datacheck.
-The primary purpose for running a datacheck prior to the analysis is to provide the build system an opportunity for early exit if the datacheck fails.
-This is useful in a scenario where the full analysis might take much longer to fail than the datacheck.
+The primary purpose for running a datacheck is to verify the input file construction without running a full simulation.
+While Abaqus can continue with an analysis from the datacheck output, doing so modifies the datacheck output files, which has the affect of prompting `SCons`_ to always re-build the datacheck target.
+This task is excluded from the main workflow to avoid duplicate preprocessing of the input file.
+It will be used in a later tutorial about regression testing.

 First, the ``job_name`` is resolved from the name of the first source file listed in code pertaining to ``# SolverPrep``, in this case ``single_element_compression``.
 That name is appended with the ``_DATACHECK`` string to